thredup/dropship-test/README.md

 # dropshipping-test

-We have defined events and processor for them
+We have defined events and processor__
-In main class present sequential proccesing of them events
+In main class present sequential processing of events

 ## V1 updates
 - Pre-condition for event